davidirvine/daisyseed-vscode-template/README.md

 ```

 ## Unit Tests
-The `test` directory is there to support compiling and running unit tests on the host platdform using [DocTest](https://github.com/doctest/doctest).
+The `test` directory is there to support compiling and running unit tests on the host platform using [DocTest](https://github.com/doctest/doctest).
 Of course you can only test code that has no dependencies on hardware.
 A version of DocTest can be found in the `thirdparty` directory.

 After you add your test sources and dependencies to `test/CMakeLists.txt` you'll want to set up you unit test build with:
 ```